rbatis/rbatis.io/docs/v4/README.md

 Note! debug_mode should set log level to 'debug'

-> open features on Cargo.toml
+> how to open debug_mode features on Cargo.toml?
 ```toml
 rbatis = { version = "4",features = ["debug_mode"]}
 ```